pieroproietti/penguins-wardrobe/README.md

 is boolean too, and if present hostname will take the name of the costume and hosts will be changed in accord

 ##### scripts
-cripts contain an array of one or more scripts to be used to customize the result
+scripts contain an array of one or more scripts to be used to customize the result

 You can add others scripts and directories inside:

-## Scripts examples:
+**Scripts examples**

-Scripts are called from customizations.scripts and executed on the specific order.
+Scripts are called from customize/scripts and executed on the specific order.

 - install-image-from-local.sh (a script to copy sustem.img and vendor.img from local)
 - no-hw-accelleration.sh (script to set waydroid with no-hw-accelleration)

-# Accessories
+**Accessories**
 An accessory it'a costume who live under accessories directory.
 You can see it as a belt to dress with your pants or a bag associated to your chotches.
 Accessories are used alone or from costumes, for example: waydroid is an accessoru and it's used gwaydroid, kwaydrois, the same for firmware who is added in hen, gwaydroid, kwaydroid and all future costumes who need a good hardware compatibility.